manuelcastroFau/simpleStock/README.md

 * User will be able to login.
 * User will have a profile.
 * User will have a list of stocks.
+* User will be able to see to stock info
 * User will be able to follow news of a specific stock.